-- a FileMaker Server deployment, which includes three components: - a web server, either Microsoft IIS (Windows) or Apache (OS X).
-The FileMaker Web Server Module is installed on the web server. - the FileMaker Web Publishing Engine - the FileMaker Database Server
+- a FileMaker Server deployment, which includes three components: - a web server, either Microsoft IIS (Windows) or Apache (macOS)-the FileMaker Web Server Module is installed on the web server - the FileMaker Web Publishing Engine - the FileMaker Database Server - one or more FileMaker Pro databases hosted by FileMaker Server - the IP address or domain name of the host running the web server

-- PHP installed on the web server.
-FileMaker Server can install the supported version of PHP, or you can use your own version. - For the minimum required version of PHP, see http://www.filemaker.com/r/fms-specs. - For information about PHP, see http://php.net. - The version of PHP installed on the web server must support cURL (client URL library) functions.
-For information about cURL, see http://php.net/curl.
+- a web browser and access to the web server to develop and test your Custom Web Publishing solution - PHP installed on the web server-FileMaker Server can install the supported version of PHP, or you can use your own version - For the minimum required version of PHP, see the FileMaker Server technical specifications. - For information about PHP, see php.net. - The version of PHP installed on the web server must support cURL (client URL library) functions.
+For information about cURL, see php.net/curl.

-Important When you install the FileMaker Server supported version of PHP, it does not show up in the OS X Server Admin tool; it is not supposed to be listed.
-If you use the OS X Server Admin tool to turn on PHP, you disable the FileMaker Server supported version of PHP, and enable your own version of PHP.
+Important When you install the FileMaker Server supported version of PHP, it does not show up in the macOS Server Admin tool; it is not supposed to be listed.
+If you use the macOS Server Admin tool to turn on PHP, you disable the FileMaker Server supported version of PHP, and enable your own version of PHP.